pytorch/tutorials/advanced_source/cpp_export.rst

 Step 5: Getting Help and Exploring the API
 ------------------------------------------

-This tutorial has hopefully equipped you with a general understanding of the path of a PyTorch model from Python to C++.
-With the concepts described in this tutorial, you should be able to go from a vanilla, "eager" PyTorch model, to a compiled ``ScriptModule`` in Python, to a serialized file on disk and -- to close the loop -- to an executable ``ScriptModule`` in C++.
+This tutorial has hopefully equipped you with a general understanding of a PyTorch model's path from Python to C++.
+With the concepts described in this tutorial, you should be able to go from a vanilla, "eager" PyTorch model, to a compiled ``ScriptModule`` in Python, to a serialized file on disk and -- to close the loop -- to an executable ``script::Module`` in C++.

 Of course, there are many concepts we did not cover.
 For example, you may find yourself wanting to extend your ``ScriptModule`` with a custom operator